lachlanc61/RadialCTF/README.rst

-This package calculates radial contrast transfer functions for TEM
+Simple tool to fit radial contrast transfer function to TEM images to detect radial drift in first zero

-Receives either .avi movie files or stacks of .tif files, in real or reciprocal space
+- Receives either .avi movie files or stacks of .tif files
+- Calculates FFT if in real space
+- Generates radial profiles around image centre at given phi, sector width
+- Fits CTF to each sector profile
+- calculates basic properties across stack

+Run via core.py
-Currently controlled by global variables at beginning of core.py
+- global variables at beginning of core.py control eg. filetype and other params

+Example data in ./data